 And the Romanian flag:

-It’s not clear why the Polish flag wasn’t modified to include some form of socialist imagery, but the Polish Coat Of Arms was changed.
+It’s not clear why Poland didn’t have her flag modified to include some form of socialist imagery, but the Polish Coat Of Arms was changed.
 In one of the most humiliating acts in Polish History, the Polish Eagle had its crown removed from the coat of arms.

-Polish flags also played a very important part of the Solidarity movement.
-During the 1956 riots in Poznan, protesters waved Polish flags that were covered in blood on the white stripe.
+The flag also played a very important part of the Solidarity movement.
+During the 1956 riots in Poznan, protesters waved red and white flags that were covered in blood on the white stripe.

 In the picture above, you can see similar examples of a blood-stained Polish flag from anti-socialist protests in Gdynia in 1970.